dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/gke.md

    kubectl create -f {{ "/manifests/tigera-operator.yaml" | absolute_url }}
    ```

-1. (Optional) If you have an existing Prometheus operator in your cluster that you want to use, continue to the next step.
-Otherwise, install the Prometheus operator and related custom resource definitions with the command below.
+1. Install the Prometheus operator and related custom resource definitions.
 The Prometheus operator will be used to deploy Prometheus server and Alertmanager to monitor {{site.prodname}} metrics.

+   > **Note**: If you have an existing Prometheus operator in your cluster that you want to use, skip this step.
+To work with {{site.prodname}}, your Prometheus operator must be v0.30.0 or higher.
+   {: .alert .alert-info}

    ```
    kubectl create -f {{ "/manifests/tigera-prometheus-operator.yaml" | absolute_url }}
    ```

-   > **Note**: If you plan to use your own Prometheus operator with {{site.prodname}}, please ensure it is v0.30.0 or higher.
-   {: .alert .alert-info}

 1. Install your pull secret.